Authored By: Helen Southworth

 Banting published The Blue Book of Conversation in 1946 at the Editions Poetry in London.

-Banting's vast circle of friends included photographer Barbara Ker Seymer, painters Cedric Morris and Arthur Letts-Haines (with whom he spent time in the South of France), and actress Judy Wogan, Alix Strachey, Edward Sackville-West, Angus Davidson and Rupert Doone, Bright Young People Brian Howard and Edward Gathorne-Hardy, artist Humphrey Spender (Mass Observation), Eileen Agar, Man Ray, Barbara Hepworth, Len Lye (with whom he collaborated on the film The Birth of the Robot), Julian Trevelyan and Edward Burra.
+Banting's vast circle of friends included photographer Barbara Ker-Seymer, painters Cedric Morris and Arthur Letts-Haines (with whom he spent time in the South of France), and actress Judy Wogan, Alix Strachey, Edward Sackville-West, Angus Davidson and Rupert Doone, Bright Young People Brian Howard and Edward Gathorne-Hardy, artists Humphrey Spender (Mass Observation) and surrealist Eileen Agar, photographer Man Ray, sculptor Barbara Hepworth, experimental film maker and sculptor Len Lye (with whom he collaborated on the film The Birth of the Robot), Julian Trevelyan and Edward Burra.
 He had a romantic relationship with poet Nancy Cunard, contributing to her Negro anthology (1935) and traveling with her to the U.S. and to Spain during the Spanish Civil War.
-Cunard introuduced Banting to Duchamp, Beckett, composer Georges Antheil, and Louis Aragon.
+Cunard introduced Banting to Duchamp, Beckett, composer Georges Antheil, and Louis Aragon.
 He is also tied romantically to Brian Howard.

 Banting died in Hastings in 1972.